kevinohara80/nforce/README.md

 This creates an sObject record that you can use to insert, update, upsert, and delete. `type` should be the API name of the sObject that you are updating.

+## sObject Methods

+### getFieldValues

+This method shows the cached values that have been updated that will be passed in an update or upsert method

+### setExternalId(field, value)

+For upsert methods, you need to specify the External Id field and the value that you are trying to match on.

+### getId()

+Returns the sObjects Id (if set)

 ## Connection Methods

 The following list of methods are available for an **nforce** connection object: